FedeDP/container_plugin/README.md

 The `container` plugin implements 3 capabilities:

-* `extraction` -> to extract `container.X` related fields
+* `extraction` -> to extract `container.X` fields
-* `parsing` -> to parse `async` and `container` events (the latter for backward compatibility with existing scap files), and clone/fork events
+* `parsing` -> to parse `async` and `container` events (the latter for backward compatibility with existing scap files), and clone/fork/execve events
 * `async` -> to generate events with container infos

 ## Architecture

 The `container` plugin is split into 2 modules:
-* a C++ shared object that implements the 3 capabilities and holds the cache map
+* a [C++ shared object](src) that implements the 3 capabilities and holds the cache map `<container_id,container_info>`
-* a GO static library (linked inside the C++ shared object) that implements the worker logic to retrieve new containers' metadata
+* a [GO static library](go-worker) (linked inside the C++ shared object) that implements the worker logic to retrieve new containers' metadata leveraging existing SDKs

+As soon as the plugin starts, the go-worker gets started as part of the `async` capability, passing to it plugin init config and a C++ callback to generate async events.
-Once the GO worker finds a new container, it immediately generates an `async` event through a callback that is passed by the C++ side, to enrich its own internal state cache.
+Whenever the GO worker finds a new container, it immediately generates an `async` event through the aforementioned callback.
+The `async` event is then received by the C++ side as part of the `parsing` capability, and it enriches its own internal state cache.

-Every time a clone/fork event gets parsed (ie: a new thread is created in the system), we attach to its thread table entry the information about the container_id, extracted through a regex by looking at the `cgroups` field, in a foreign key.
+Every time a clone/fork/execve event gets parsed, we attach to its thread table entry the information about the container_id, extracted through a regex by looking at the `cgroups` field, in a foreign key.

-Once the extraction is requested for a threadinfo, the container_id is then used as key to access our plugin's internal container metadata cache, and the requested infos extracted.
+Once the extraction is requested for a thread, the container_id is then used as key to access our plugin's internal container metadata cache, and the requested infos extracted.

 ### Plugin official name